 T/Th September 14-December 4 @ 10-11am via GOOGLE MEET and Eat to Defeat 10/30- 1/29 Fridays at 1pm

 M/W January 4- March 26 @ 10-11am via GOOGLE MEET

 Affordably priced small group training for those who have completed the PALS protocol and want to do additional training.
 This program is based upon The Strength and Courage Project.
 A collaborative work with many partners including Magee-Womens Foundation, the philanthropic component of Magee-Womens Research Institute and Magee-Womens Hospital.
 Magee is committed to bringing women with cancer better prevention, detection and treatment options through individualized patient care, research, advocacy and education.
 Open only to PALS graduates. $49 for 12-week session

 M/W September 14-November 4th @ 10-11 via GOOGLE MEET and Eat to Defeat 10/30- 1/29 Fridays at 1pm

 T/Th January 4- March 26 @ 10-11am via GOOGLE MEET

 *Dr. Laleh Talebian, Ph.D. is a research scientist, with a strong background in cancer biology, human genetics and immunology, & a certified health & wellness coach.
 For more info contact Erin at firstname.lastname@example.org

 Affordably priced group supported training for cancer survivors.
 Completion of PALS for Life protocol is not required to participate.
 There is mounting evidence that exercise and rehabilitative interventions improve outcomes for cancer survivors.
-Open to those living with breast cancer and beyond who have graduated from the Bridge Program.
+Open to those living with breast cancer and beyond.
 Join us!